OpenAstronomy/openastronomy.github.io/_projects/2017/astropy/hips.md

 name: Python HIPS client
 desc: Write a Python client for Hierarchical Progressive Surveys (HIPS)
 requirements:
- - Python
+ - Have Python / Numpy / Astropy skills
- - Observational astronomy experience may be helpful, but not required
+ - Know how to write tests with pytest and docs with Sphinx
+ - Some open source experience
+ - Some image processing experience
+ - Interest in spherical geometry ans HEALPIX / HIPS
 difficulty: Intermediate to high
 mentors:
  - cdeil